LearnersGuild/learning-os/blueprint/design-principles.md

     - Be bold.
 The design should feel dangerous.
 It should inspire you, and slightly scare you

 ## Prioritize Scale over quality
 At the core of a for profit education business is a trade off between quality and scale.
-Learners Guild's mission is to build highly scalable learning communities.
+Learners Guild's mission is to build highly scalable learning collectives.
 We approach our design with the question: “How can this highly scalable design be of excellent quality?” rather than “How can this excellent quality design scale?”.

 Any feature too complex to scale (for example, if it depends on rockstar, highly talented individuals) should be cut.